 We generate substantially all of our revenues in form of processing fees and storage fees from our subscribers.
 The processing fee consists of payment for the services of transporting, testing and processing cord blood units collected from the newborns of our subscribers at collaborating hospitals upon childbirth.
 The storage fees represent consideration for preservation of cord blood units at our facilities, typically for a period of 18 years absent early termination by our subscribers for any reason.
 We also arrange an insurance policy for subscribers.
 Aside from the processing fee, the subscriber is obligated to make an annual payment which consists of a storage fee and an insurance premium; and such insurance premium is collected on behalf of a third-party insurance company.
 The amount attributable to the insurance premiums is included in current and non-current other payables and is not recognized as revenue.
 We have no performance obligation to the subscriber with respect of the insurance policy.
-See "Operating and Financial Review and Prospects -Factors Affecting Our Financial Condition and Results of Operations - Average Revenue per Subscriber".
-The Agreement is a multiple-element arrangement, which includes (i) the processing of cord blood unit and (ii) the storage of cord blood unit.
-The Group accounts for the arrangement under the Accounting Standards Codification ("ASC") 605-25, Revenue Recognition - Multiple-Element Arrangements, as amended by Accounting Standards Update No. 2009-13, Multiple-Deliverable Arrangements ("ASU 2009-13"), which was adopted by the Group in the fiscal year beginning April 1, 2011 on a prospective basis.
-The adoption of ASU 2009-13 did not have an impact on the consolidated financial statements, as the units of accounting, the allocation of the arrangement consideration to various units of accounting, and pattern and timing of revenue recognition did not change.
+See "Operating and Financial Review and Prospects - Factors Affecting Our Financial Condition and Results of Operations - Average Revenue per Subscriber".
+The Agreement is a multiple-element arrangement, which includes (i) the processing of cord blood unit; and (ii) the storage of cord blood unit.
+The Group accounts for the arrangement under the Accounting Standards Codification ("ASC") 605-25, Revenue Recognition - Multiple-Element Arrangements.
 In accordance with ASC 605-25, revenue arrangements that include multiple elements are analyzed to determine whether the deliverables can be divided into separate units of accounting or treated as a single unit of accounting.
 The consideration received is allocated among the separate units of accounting based on their relative selling prices determined based on prices of these elements as sold on a stand-alone basis, and the applicable revenue recognition criteria are applied to each of the separate units.
-Revenues are allocated to a delivered product or service when the following criteria are met: (1) the delivered item or items have value to the customer on a standalone basis; and (2) if the arrangement includes a general right of return relative to the delivered item, delivery or performance of the undelivered item or items is considered probable and substantially in the control of the Group.
+In an arrangement with multiple deliverables, the delivered product or service shall be considered a separate unit of accounting when the following criteria are met: (1) the delivered item or items have value to the customer on a standalone basis; and (2) if the arrangement includes a general right of return relative to the delivered item, delivery or performance of the undelivered item or items is considered probable and substantially in the control of the Group.
 Based on evaluation of the criteria, the Group has determined that the cord blood processing services and storage services are to be accounted for as separate units.